Updated 31 Jul 2020, 1500h

 We are grateful to live in a country where the Government speak with calm and transparency and take immediate actions to guide and protect the nation.
 The ECL takes reference from the Ministry of Health's advisories and is committed to feed, guide and protect God’s flock during times of community anxiety.
 Our recommendations below reflect our civic responsibility, our obligation to love one another, and our best Gospel witness during this community crisis.

 On 19 Jun, Singapore enters Phase 2 of its reopening where some religious activities are now allowed.
-Please read the latest measures that GBC will put in place with this reopening in this pastoral article on 25 Jun by Pastor Ian, and statement on 8 Apr by our elders.
+Please read the latest measures that GBC will put in place with this reopening in this pastoral article by Pastor Ian on 25 June and the church's upcoming plan to offer the Lord's Supper on-site detailed in this article on 30 July.

 1. With the reopening, will Sunday worship services resume?